Skip to main content

 Today’s families have access to technological options available for seniors who are aging in place that can lessen some sources of friction.

 Security and Autonomy: Especially in older adults with health conditions that predispose them to falls, disorientation, or other such risks, concerns about security and safety when they remain at home are paramount.
 At the same time, caregivers often face resistance to “too much interference,” which can be perceived by an aging parent as “treating me like a child.”
-Connected home technologies and standalone products such as video doorbells, which allow seniors to see who is on the front porch before answering, can help to reduce nervousness about being alone at home and offer a sense of empowerment and self-sufficiency.
+Smart home technologies and standalone products such as video doorbells, which allow seniors to see who is on the front porch before answering, can help to reduce nervousness about being alone at home and offer a sense of empowerment and self-sufficiency.
 At the same time, caregiver-connected apps with GPS, emergency alert systems and automatic fall detection with all work together, helping caregivers caring for seniors more peace of mind while offering Mom more freedom to come, go, and stay where she wants, when she wants.

 Financial needs to consider when caring for elderly parents